-In fact, the very first seeing eye dog was a German Shepherd named Buddy.
-After undergoing extensive training with American trainer Dorothy Harrison Eustis, Buddy became a service companion in 1928.Continue to 21 of 26 below.
+The very first seeing eye dog was a German Shepherd named Buddy.
+After undergoing extensive training with American trainer Dorothy Harrison Eustis, Buddy became a service companion in 1928.Continue to 20 of 25 below.

 Jack, the Rottweiler

-Rottweilers were bred to be extremely strong and robust, so they could easily herd large animals, pull carts, and serve as super effective security dogs.
+Rottweilers were bred to be extremely strong and robust, so they could easily herd large animals, pull carts, and serve as super-effective security dogs.
 And due to their history as powerful herders, today's Rottweilers have the charming habit of forcefully bumping into things—including other animals, people, and inanimate objects.
-Although proper training can reduce their bumping, Rottweilers generally aren't recommended for the elderly or families with tiny children.Continue to 22 of 26 below.
+Although proper training can reduce their bumping, Rottweilers generally aren't recommended for the elderly or families with tiny children.Continue to 21 of 25 below.

 Frankie, the Labradoodle